 Early care and education professionals volunteer to create the Pittsburgh Area Preschool Association (P.A.P.A.).

-1983 P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC)
+P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC).

-Early 2000s PAEYC moves from volunteer to staffed model
+PAEYC moves from a volunteer to staffed model.

 Five-year strategic plan and rebrand approved by PAEYC Board of Directors.
-PAEYC partners with The Pennsylvania Association for The Education of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.
+PAEYC partners with The Pennsylvania Association of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.